farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 is temporarily engaged by the [H bridge](https://farm-ng.com/products/h-bridge-for-canbus-accessory-control) to lift and lower the [A frame](https://farm-ng.com/products/cat-0-a-frame-kit) which you can use to engage a [seeder](https://farm-ng.com/products/mounted-6-line-seeder).
-Alternatively, you can use the laching function in a sprayer system.
+Alternatively, you can use the latching function in a sprayer system.
 :::

 <img src="https://github.com/farm-ng/amiga-dev-kit/assets/133177230/93f1e736-9796-4959-a32c-fdd7bd7457b8"/>